richadd79/ETL-Data-Modeling-with-PostgresSQL/README.md

 ## ETL

 ### Database Schema Design
 The data modeling technique adopted for the Sparkify schema is the Star Schema which is a dimensional modeling.
 The purpose is to optimize the database for faster retrieval of data, which suit our the goal of the project.
-The Schema consists of one `Fact Table` which is the songplays tabe and dimension table(dim_users, dim_songs, dim_artists and dim_time).
+The Schema consists of one `Fact Table` which is the songplays table and fourdimension tables(dim_users, dim_songs, dim_artists and dim_time).

 Below is the Star Schema Design